ewerybody/a2.modules/winr/README.md

 * **File** or **Directory** full paths: Opens them directly or in your file browser.
   * **relative paths** by searching in a given list of parent paths.
 * **URL**: Opens URL in webbrowser.

+If you need more functionality for this or have any ideas: [file a **WinR** issue](https://github.com/ewerybody/a2.modules/issues/new?labels=mod%3AWinR) Much appreciated!